 - Ask adults who have similar health needs

-- Ask advocates from community organizations, like parent to parent networks, or centers for independent living or diagnosis specific organizations
+- Ask advocates from community organizations, like a parent-to-parent network, centers for independent living or health condition-specific organizations

 - Check out your health insurance to learn about preferred and available providers

-- Use a provider directory from your preferred health system, like IU Health Find A Doctor
+- Use a provider directory from a health system, like IU Health Find Providers

 When planning what type of doctor will make a good fit, consider these questions: